We recommend always wearing a custom-made mouth guard when playing sports to avoid or minimise injuries to the tooth.

 In most cases, after a root canal treatment, a porcelain crown or a full porcelain cap is placed on the tooth to mask the colour.
 A crown will make the tooth strong and prevent it from fracturing.
 In some cases, the root underneath the gum will dissolve or resorb due to the impact and infection.
 The type of treatment depends on the type of injury and some injuries require lengthy treatment.

-The following types of tooth injury/fracture may occur as a result of sporting injury:
+What types of tooth injury/fracture may occur during sport injury?

 - Small chip on the tooth.